proche-c/inception/README.md

 ## 🔐 Environment Configuration

-All environment variables are stored in `.env`:
+All environment variables are stored in `/src/.env`:

 ```env
 DOMAIN_NAME="proche-c.42.fr"